INTELLECTUAL PROPERTY

 • When carrying out these activities and negotiating agreements or contracts, the rights that may correspond to the UPC under the Regulations [art.
 6.3].

-Other related articles of the Academic regulations for undergraduate and master's degree studies UPC (NAGRAMA) (valid from the academic year 2021/2022) are:
+Other related articles of the Academic regulations for undergraduate and master's degree studies UPC (NAGRAMA) are:

 TFG / TFM and confidentiality (art.
 3.1.5)

-• In the event that the TFG / TFM contains information and / or documentation of a confidential nature or aspects that affect the protection of intellectual and / or industrial property rights, it will be notified to the court, before the public defense of the work, so that it can establish the necessary mechanisms to ensure the non-publicity of these aspects. [...].
+• In the event that the TFG/TFM contains information and/or documentation of a confidential nature or aspects that affect the protection of intellectual and/or industrial property rights, it must be brought to the attention of the court, before it is taken carry out the public defense of the work, so that it can establish the necessary mechanisms to ensure the non-publicity of these aspects. [...].

-• The student can request the confidentiality of the work to the professor responsible for the direction, coordination or tutoring of the TFG / TFM or to the speaker, in case the project is developed in a company.
-This application must include an end date (with a maximum period of 5 years) and documentation justifying it, such as the confidentiality agreement between the company and the company.
-UPC. [...].
-The teacher or the speaker can also directly propose the confidentiality of the work to the management of the center [...].
+• The student can request the confidentiality of the work to the professor responsible for the direction, coordination or tutoring of the TFG/TFM or to the speaker, in case the project is developed in a company.
+This request must include an end date (with a maximum period of 5 years, as a general rule) and documentation that justifies it such as, for example, the confidentiality agreement between the company and the UPC. [...].
+The professor or the speaker can also directly propose the confidentiality of the work to the management of the center [...].

 • If the end date of the confidentiality exceeds 5 years, the documentary justification must also include this aspect and that there is explicit authorization from the centre's management.